Akiokita/full-stack/README.md

 Run the 'back-end' with your IDE of preference.

-Go to the 'front-end' folder and run the command: `php artisan serve`.
+Go to the 'front-end' folder and run the command

+`php artisan serve`

 Copy the number initiated by the command and paste in your browser.